 - Feature-rich and highly extensible

 Magento Open Source, like Prestashop, is a self-hosted website.
-You can use the core programme for free, but you’ll have to pay for hosting and Magento plugins, which can be costly.
+You can use the core program for free, but you’ll have to pay for hosting and Magento plugins, which can be costly.

 However, before you can set up your shop, you’ll need to learn about all of the platform’s out-of-the-box functionality, as well as its extensions and integrations.